Last update: 27.08.2019

 During the day, you can store it next to or under your working desk.

-If you go out for eating, you can usually also store your skutis inside the restaurant.
+If you go out for eating, you can usually also store your skutis inside or at least right in front of the restaurant.

-For short shopping trips, we recommend pushing (not ride) your skutis inside the mall/shop/market etc. You might also want to consider installing a shopping basket in the front or back of for your skutis.
+For short shopping trips, we recommend pushing (not riding) your skutis inside the mall/shop/market etc. You might also want to consider installing a shopping basket or bag in the front or back of for your skutis.

 If you go out for drinking, we recommend storing your skutis at the wardrobe.
 In case you get too drunk, you should call a cap or a friend with a car and store the skutis in the trunk, instead of riding it while being drunk.

 In general, we recommend to always keep your skutis close to you.
-If you still prefer parking it on a normal parking place, you should make sure that it is locked well and not exposed too long to rain.
+If you still prefer parking it on a normal parking place, you should make sure that it is locked well and not exposed too long to rain or very hot sun.

 Where can I bring my skutis for maintenance?

-If you are living in other parts of Indonesia, you can try to bring your skutis to an e-bicycle shop.
+If you are living in other parts of Indonesia, you can try to bring your skutis to a bicycle or motorbike repair shop.
 You or the respective shop staff may contact Skutis Corporation to order all necessary spare parts.
 If it is about a warranty case, Skutis Corporation will bare all repairing costs.

 In case you are living in Singapore you may contact Skutis Corporation (e.g. via email: firstname.lastname@example.org) to receive the address of an e-scooter repair shop that suits your needs.